Data-ScienceHub/county-records/README.md

 - .csv files contain the data from
 - templates folder houses all of our .html files that contribute to the web application.
 - static folder houses our CSS and JS files

+### Presentation

+There is a presentation that shows the process we took for the first semester of working on the capstone project.
+That is found in the Presentations folder.